 The captain soon returned and shoved off for Bora Bora, eyeballing us with contempt for our hubris.
 Minutes later, he dropped us at Sofitel's decidedly-not-private sister property, the Marara Beach Resort Hotel.

-One of only 9 functioning hotels on Bora Bora, the Marara was no Four Seasons, certainly, but who comes to the Society Islands for customer service?
+One of only 9 functioning hotels on the island, the Marara was no Four Seasons, certainly, but who comes to the Society Islands for customer service?
 We came for the beach and this resort sat right on it.

-There’s a certain fakeness to French Polynesia in general, and Bora Bora in particular.
-There’s an impossible vibrancy and shimmer to everything that anyone from a snowy region of the world will struggle to comprehend.
+There's a certain fakeness to the South Pacific in general, and French Polynesia, in particular.
+There's an impossible vibrancy and shimmer to everything that anyone from a snowy region of the world will struggle to comprehend.

 The sunlight is different there, everything glows as if it has an internal form of illumination.
 The air feels thicker and denser, wrapping you in a warm blanket of “Hey, let's spend the night on these lounge chairs.”
 And the wind cools and refreshes you, wicking away the rum-soaked sweat continually excreting from your pores.